Fix Black Screen After BIOS Update [Quick Read 2023]

 See if your computer boots or not.
 I hope it does.
 But if it doesn’t, follow the next one.

-Method 2: Remove CMOS battery
+Method 2: Remove the CMOS battery

 You can boot up your PC by removing the CMOS battery, as it is one of the proven methods of bringing back the ability for a PC to boot after updating BIOS.
 To remove the CMOS battery: